zyme-xd/discordcaptcha/README.md

 The config file is located in `~/src/`.
 Get your Token from <a href="https://discordapp.com/developers/applications/me">here</a>.

 ## Config-file generator
-> It is not recommended to use it for now due to some bugs.
-I am trying to fix them as soon as possible.

-Newer versions of discordcaptcha have a config-file generator.
+Newer versions of DiscordCaptcha have a config-file generator.
 It is written in C++ and needs to be compiled if you want to run it.
-If you don't have a compiler, I recommend the g++ gnu compiler.
-The file is located in `~/setup/Setup.cpp`.
+If you don't have a compiler, I recommend the GCC compiler.
+The file is located in `~/cfg_gen/`.
-If you are on windows and you can't compile it (~~lazyness?~~), I uploaded an executable file.
-> In order to use the config file generator, make sure to have the Commands.txt file in the same directory!

 ## Additional commands
 > Command names can be changed in the config file.